ethereum/eth-wiki/roadmap/istanbul.md

 ----

-**Roadblock Unblocker**
+***EIP AMAs on All Core Devs Gitter***

+To reduce the load on discussing each EIP in the dev calls, some EIPs will be allocated a day in which concerns, comments suggestions and plans may be discussed in the [AllCoreDevs gitter](https://gitter.im/ethereum/AllCoreDevs).
+The date of any such AMAs can be recorded in the table below for planning and for archival reference.

+***Roadblock Spotter***

 Below is a one-glance table to summarise the current roadblock for each EIP.
 The table serves to remind what has been most recently discussed various channels, including dev calls.
 If a roadblock has been addressed, feel free to remove it from the table.
 If there are concerns about the suitability of an EIP or its fitness for consideration, please add a note here, but take discussions to the the forum listed in the individual EIP.

-**EIP AMAs on All Core Devs Gitter**: To reduce the load on discussing each EIP in the dev calls, some EIPs will be allocated a day in which concerns, comments suggestions and plans may be discussed in the [AllCoreDevs gitter](https://gitter.im/ethereum/AllCoreDevs).
-The date of any such AMAs can be recorded here for planning and for archival reference.

 <div align="center">